fdrgsp/micromanager-gui/README.md

 mmgui -c path/to/config.cfg
 ```

-## To run the Micro-Manger GUI with SlackBot
+## To run the Micro-Manger GUI with the SlackBot

 By passing the `-s` or `-slack` boolean flag, you will be able to use a `SlackBot` to control the microscope.
-In particular, you will be able to start and stop the acquisition and to get the progress of the acquisition.
+In particular, you will be able to start and stop the acquisition and to get the progress of the acquisition through the following `Slack commands`:
+- `/run`: Start the MDA Sequence
+- `/cancel`: Cancel the current MDA Sequence
+- `/progress`: Get the current MDA Sequence progress
+- `/clear`: Clear the chat from the SlackBot messages

 For example: